Dressing bulk spinor fields in AdS${}_3$: Computing by canceling the pole

 Now the absence of any branch cuts for $Y>1$ is simply satisfied by taking (guessing) $g(Y)$ and $\tilde{g}(Y)$ to be polynomials.
 Since all the $f_{i}(Y) \rightarrow 0$ as $Y \rightarrow 0$ the simplest possibility is $g(Y)=2h$ and $\tilde{g}(Y)=0$.
 Then one finds that indeed we get the correlation function computed before in (\ref{corrected_correlation_psimn}).

-\centerline{\bf Acknowledgements} G.L would like to thank D. Kabat for discussions.
+\centerline{\bf Acknowledgements} We would like to thank Sarthak Duary for collaboration in the early stages of this work.
+G.L would like to thank D. Kabat for discussions.
 M.P would like to thank Sayantani Bhattacharyya for useful discussion and encouragement.
 G.L is supported in part by the Israel Science Foundation under grant 447/17.